-Xia Shu joined the School of Business as a Lecturer in Accounting in July 2021.
-She has just completed her PhD from Sheffield University Management School.
+Dr Xia Shu joined the School of Business as a Lecturer in Accounting in September 2021.
+She completed her PhD from Sheffield University Management School and was awarded in early 2022.
 Before pursuing her doctoral studies, Xia gained an MSc in Finance and Accounting from the University of Sheffield and a BSc in Accounting in China.

-Xia has more than three years’ experience of teaching at both UG and PG levels and has gained Associate Fellow status at the Higher Education Academy (HEA).
-She has taught on a number of modules including Management Accounting, Financial Accounting, Financial management and Financial Statement Analysis.
+Xia has five years’ experience of teaching at both UG and PG levels and has gained Associate Fellow status at the Higher Education Academy (HEA) in 2020.
+She has taught on a number of modules including Corporate Social Reporting, Corporate Governance, Research Methods, Contemporary Issues in Accounting, Management Accounting, Financial Accounting, Financial management and Financial Statement Analysis.

 Areas of expertise